andreipfeiffer/css-in-js/README.md

 13. **Learn**: a slightly subjective opinion regarding the learning curve, you should really evaluate this on your own
 14. **Lib**: size in KB of the library that is shipped in a production build
 15. **Bundle**: increase in KB (as an average), for the entire index page production build
+    - keep in mind that this includes an almost __empty page__, with only a couple of components, which is great for evaluating the cost of the solution, but does not offer any insight on how it scales (logarithmic, linear, or exponential)

 <br />